TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis-improvepredictionaccuracy-phraselist.md

 ownershipId="AzureCogSvc_CognitiveServices"
 />

-# Phrase List or Features
+# Phrase list or Features

-* Features, previously called phrase lists, allows you to define important and significant words in your application and boosts signal of word list.
+* Features, previously called phrase lists, allows you to define important and significant words in your application.

 * Features give higher weights to the words that are included in it, therefore give higher scores when they appear.
 Adding them properly to you application helps improving its prediction accuracy.